wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/setup.md

 ## Prerequisites

 Since `wgsl-analyzer` is a Rust project, you will need to install Rust.
-You can download and install the latest stable version of Rust [here](https://www.rust-lang.org/tools/install).
+You can download and install the latest stable version of [Rust](https://www.rust-lang.org/tools/install).

 ## Step-by-Step Setup